 growth hormone (hGH).
 However, in terms of the health of the transgenic

-production animal, low-level ectopic expression of proteins, such as 1-antitrypsin,
+production animal, low-level ectopic expression of proteins, such as

 human serum albumin, or most monoclonal antibodies, is probably